Com44/Hassan-Akhter/README.md

 Currently, I’m expanding into **Data Science and Machine Learning**, developing skills in **Python, SQL, data analytics, and AI applications**.
 I aim to combine my marketing and data preparation experience with technical expertise to contribute to impactful, data-driven projects.

-I am open to Working Student positions, internships, or entry-level roles in ** Data Science, AI/ML, SEO, Digital Marketing, or Business Intelligence.**.
+I am open to Working Student positions, internships, or entry-level roles in ** Data Science, AI/ML, SEO, Digital Marketing, or Business Intelligence**.

 ---